jjoony93/jeonssa-HCI/DP4  Lo-fi Prototyping/report.md

 1. Surprise Offer

 Customers are randomly propmted with a "Surprise Offer" message with an ipad (or any other portable device) at their table.
 Customer can choose whether to accept the offer or not.
 If the cusomer accepts, virtual roulette appears on the screen.
-If the customer spins the roulette, he or she recieves a prize depending on which section the roulette.
+If the customer spins the roulette, he or she recieves a prize depending on which section of roulette it landed on.
 These sections include several discounts, coupons, and a challenge mission.
 To encourage fast eating, and give incentives to those who eat fast, in the challenge mission, customer is challenged to eat within a time limit.
 If the customer succeeds, he or she receives a prize, possibly a discount.

 2. Enroll into waiting list